luisgdelafuente/hal149com/README.md

   - ✅ Navigation menu language-aware URL generation
   - ✅ Internal link translation (all href attributes)
 - **Remaining Tasks**:
-  - 🔄 Breadcrumb navigation language switching
+  - ✅ Breadcrumb navigation language switching
-  - 🔄 Search functionality language switching
+  - ✅ Search functionality language switching
+  - ✅ RSS feed language switching
-  - 🔄 Pagination language switching
+  - 🔄 Pagination language switching (will implement when >10 posts)
+  - 🔄 Tag pages language switching (will implement when tags are added)
+  - 🔄 404 page language switching (will implement when 404 page is added)
-- **Status**: Group 1 completed - core language switcher functionality now works on all page types
+- **Status**: Group 1 + Group 2 core functionality completed - language switcher now works perfectly on all page types
-- **Next Steps**: Continue with Group 2 (Navigation & Links) for remaining functionality
+- **Next Steps**: Pagination, tags, and 404 page will be addressed when content grows and features are added

 ### Resolved Issues